Understanding the Load-Bearing Capacity of Screws in Refrigerator Construction

 3. Installation Technique

 Proper installation techniques play a vital role in maximizing the load-bearing capacity of screws.
 Ensuring that screws are tightened to the appropriate torque specification and inserted into materials without causing damage or stress concentration is key.
-Following manufacturer guidelines and using suitable tools for installation is critical for achieving optimal load-bearing performance.
+Using the right tools---such as a torque screwdriver or a comprehensive screwdriver set---and following manufacturer guidelines is critical for achieving optimal performance.

 Reading more: